What are the possible side effects of diclofenac (Cambia, Cataflam, Voltaren, Voltaren-XR, Zipsor)?

 - swelling or rapid weight gain, urinating less than usual or not at...

-Read All Potential Side Effects and See Pictures of Cambia »
+Read All Potential Side Effects and See Pictures of Cataflam »

-What are the precautions when taking diclofenac potassium for oral solution (Cambia)?
+What are the precautions when taking diclofenac potassium immediate-release tablets (Cataflam)?

 Before taking diclofenac, tell your doctor or pharmacist if you are allergic to it; or to aspirin or other NSAIDs (such as ibuprofen, naproxen, celecoxib); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before taking this medication, tell your doctor or pharmacist your medical history, especially of: asthma (including a history of worsening breathing after taking aspirin or other NSAIDs), blood disorders (such as anemia, bleeding/clotting problems), kidney disease, liver disease, growths in the nose (nasal polyps), heart disease (such as congestive heart failure, previous heart attack), high blood pressure, stroke, swelling of the ankles/feet/hands,...
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: asthma (including a history of worsening breathing after taking aspirin or other NSAIDs), bleeding or clotting problems, dehydration, growths in the nose (nasal polyps), heart disease (such as congestive heart failure, previous heart attack), high blood pressure, kidney disease, liver disease, stomach/intestinal/esophagus problems (such as bleeding,...